jpisklak/SiGN_Calc/README.md

-# SiGN_Calc
+# SiGN Model Calculator
-Welcome to the GitHub repository for the *SiGN Model Prediction Calculator*.
+An interactive tool for predicting choice in concurrent chained schedules of reinforcement using the SiGN (Signals for Good News) model.

 ## Overview
-The calculator is a tool designed to facilitate choice predictions for concurrent chained schedules of reinforcement using the SiGN (Signals for Good News) model.
-This repository contains the source code for the calculator.
+This repository contains the source code for a web-based calculator that implements the SiGN (Signals for Good News) model of choice behaviour.
+The calculator is designed to aid researchers and students in generating predictions for concurrent chained schedules of reinforcement.

 ## Usage
-To use the calculator, simply visit:

-[https://jpisklak.shinyapps.io/SiGN_Calc/](https://jpisklak.shinyapps.io/SiGN_Calc/).
-No installation is required, and you can start making predictions right away.
+The app is hosted on [shinyapps.io](https://www.shinyapps.io/) and can be accessed here: [https://jpisklak.shinyapps.io/SiGN_Calc/](https://jpisklak.shinyapps.io/SiGN_Calc/)

 ## License
-This project is licensed under the [GNU GENERAL PUBLIC LICENSE](LICENSE).
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the [GNU GENERAL PUBLIC LICENSE](LICENSE) file for details.